Interrupted Reaching Out Movement

 A Grounded Perspective

-Interrupted reaching out movement overlaps with trauma, nervous system regulation, emotional development, and family system dynamics.
+Interrupted reaching out movement overlaps with trauma, nervous system regulation, development, and family system dynamics.

 Family Constellations offers another lens for understanding how early disruptions in connection, unconscious loyalty, and unresolved family experiences may continue affecting emotional and relational life.